Mental Health Wilderness First Aid

 Read about Kevin

 Kevin Hawker is a mental health counsellor with the Nuu-chah-nulth Tribal Council out of Tofino, BC.
 While originally from Barrie, Ontario, Kevin has called Vancouver Island home for the last 4 years.
-He holds a degree in criminology and is currently studying for a master's degree in social work.
+He holds a degree in criminology and a master's degree in social work.
 As a former tree-planter and wildland firefighter, he sees the value to understanding mental health in a wilderness setting.
 When not working in communities on the west coast, Kevin enjoys surfing, climbing and backcountry snowboarding.
 "Everyone has different strategies to their own wellness.
 I hope to help people find out what that may be!"

 Picture